Wednesday, February 18, 2026

 Finally, digital lessons extend the classroom walls into the home.
 A short screencast on thesis development or a Google Form quiz on transitions keeps learning fluid—and gives me real-time data on who needs extra support.

-Next week, I’ll dive into my favorite thesis-statement visuals and share a free insert you can download and try immediately.
+Next, I’ll dive into my favorite thesis-statement visuals and share a free insert you can download and try immediately.
 Stay tuned!

 *Grab the full C.E.R. toolkit on TPT ➔ (link)*